 Avoid this comfort zone.
 Instead, use it as a comparable measurement of how much you are understanding the other topics.

 Preparing for your SAT exam can be a daunting task, and doing it alone can be intimidating.
-Of all the SAT Math Tips provided here, this one can make one of the biggest differences in your SAT experience.
+Of all the expert tips provided here, this one can make one of the biggest differences in your SAT experience.

 The SAT is nearing and it is almost time for you to take the exam.
 Time is of the essence, and your preparation has brought you to where you are now.
-Here are some last minute SAT Math tips and tricks to consider as you reign in on your studying.
+Here are some last minute math tips and tricks to consider as you reign in on your studying.

 The SAT is made up of multiple choice questions, so it can be advantageous to see a few options and pick which answers make the most sense for a given question if possible to save time.